 - Vanilla ice cream sundae with your choice of sauces, nuts and whipped cream

-I had never heard before of Flemish cod (and I live in Flanders) nor did I know that tuna lived in the Black Forest.
-The food was, however, very tasty although not special.
+I had never heard before of Flemish cod (and I live in Flanders), nor did I know that tuna lived in the Black Forest.
+The food was, however, very tasty, although not exceptional.
 The meals were served on stylish tableware by the globally renowned design company Alessi.

 A snack was offered midflight: warm chocolate chip cookie service.

-Then, about 90 minutes prior to landing came the second, light meal service.
+Then, about 90 minutes before landing came the second, light meal service.
 I choose a hamburger, which was served on a brioche bun with lettuce, tomato, and cheese.
 It was the first time I had a hamburger on a plane, but it tasted good!

 Each Business Class seat features a TV screen mounted in the back of the seat ahead.
 The screen is quite small (13 inches), which is similar in size to the entertainment screens in Delta’s Premium Economy Class (where the seats are closer to the screen, hence making for a more enjoyable entertainment experience).

 In comparison, Delta’s new A350 suites feature much larger, 18 inch TV screens, representing a huge improvement.